Adolph Ochs: Philadelphia Public Ledger

-Family and religious activities
+Ochs was elected to the American Philosophical Society in 1931.

+Personal life

-In 1884, Ochs married Effie Wise, a daughter of Rabbi Isaac Mayer Wise of Cincinnati, who was the leading exponent of Reform Judaism in America and the founder of Hebrew Union College.
+In 1884, Ochs married Effie Wise, a daughter of Rabbi Isaac Mayer Wise of Cincinnati, who was the leading exponent of Reform Judaism in the United States, and the founder of Hebrew Union College.

-In 1928 Ochs built the Mizpah Congregation Temple in Chattanooga in memory of his parents, Julius and Bertha Ochs.
+In 1928, Ochs built the Mizpah Congregation Temple in Chattanooga, Tennessee in memory of his parents, Julius and Bertha Ochs.
 The Georgian colonial building was designated as a Tennessee Historical Preservation Site in 1979.

-Ochs was engaged in fighting anti-Semitism.
-He was active in the early years of the Anti-Defamation League, serving as an executive board member, and used his influence as publisher of the New York Times to convince other newspapers nationwide to cease the unjustified caricaturing and lampooning of Jews in the American press.
+Ochs fought anti-Semitism during his career.
+He was active in the early years of the Anti-Defamation League, where he served as an executive board member, and used his influence as publisher of The New York Times to convince other newspapers nationwide to cease the unjustified caricaturing and lampooning of Jews in the American media.

+Ochs was an opponent of a Jewish state in Palestine.

+Ochs was the uncle of World War II Major general Julius Ochs Adler.

-Death and legacy
+Death

-Ochs died on April 8, 1935, during a visit to Chattanooga.
-He is buried at the Temple Israel Cemetery in Hastings-on-Hudson, Westchester County, New York.
+Ochs died on April 8, 1935, during a visit to Chattanooga, Tennessee.
+He is buried at the Temple Israel Cemetery in Hastings-on-Hudson in Westchester County, New York.

+Legacy

-His only daughter, Iphigene Bertha Ochs, married Arthur Hays Sulzberger, who became publisher of the Times after Adolph died.
-Her son-in-law Orvil Dryfoos was publisher from 1961 to 1963, followed by her son Arthur Ochs "Punch" Sulzberger.
+Ochs' daughter, Iphigene Bertha Ochs, married Arthur Hays Sulzberger, who became publisher of The New York Times following his death.
+Her son-in-law, Orvil Dryfoos, was publisher of The New York Times from 1961 to 1963, and he was succeeded by her son, Arthur Ochs Sulzberger.
 Her daughter, Ruth Holmberg, became publisher of The Chattanooga Times.
-Ruth Holmberg's son is Arthur Golden, author of Memoirs of a Geisha.
-Ochs' great-grandson Arthur Ochs Sulzberger Jr. was publisher of The New York Times from 1992 until 2017.
+Ruth Holmberg's son, Arthur Golden, authored Memoirs of a Geisha.
+Arthur Ochs Sulzberger Jr. served as publisher of The New York Times from 1992 until 2017, when he was succeeded by his own son, A. G. Sulzberger.

-One of his nephews, Julius Ochs Adler, worked at The New York Times for more than 40 years, becoming general manager in 1935, after Ochs died.
-Another nephew, John Bertram Oakes, the son of his brother George Washington Ochs Oakes, in 1961 became editorial page editor of the Times editorial page, which he edited until 1976.
+One of Ochs's nephews, Julius Ochs Adler, worked at The New York Times for more than 40 years, becoming general manager in 1935, after Ochs died.
+Another nephew, John Bertram Oakes, the son of his brother George Washington Ochs Oakes, in 1961 became editor of its editorial page, a position he held until 1976.
 Ochs was inducted into the Junior Achievement U.S. Business Hall of Fame in 1982.
 Another nephew, Adolph Shelby Ochs, was treasurer and a director of The Chattanooga Times.
 He was married to Mrs. Theodosia Fitzgerald Gray of Danville, Virginia, granddaughter of Dan River Inc. founder T.B.
 Fitzgerald, niece of Wachovia Bank founder James Alexander Gray and cousin of Bowman Gray Sr., former president and chairman of R. J. Reynolds.